rl-institut/open_plan/docs/view_components/energy_system_sector_selector.rst

     Contains the possible energy sectors a user can choose from

     Properties:
-        - id `es_sector_avail_list`
+        * id `es_sector_avail_list`
-        - each sector has an associated :ref:`energy-type-def`
+        * each sector has an associated :ref:`energy-type-def`
-        - each sector has an associated icon
+        * each sector has an associated icon

 **list of selected energy sectors**
     Contains the choices selected by the user from the `es_sector_avail_list`

     Properties:
-        - id `es_sector_select_list`
+        * id `es_sector_select_list`
-        - each sector has an associated :ref:`energy-type-def`
+        * each sector has an associated :ref:`energy-type-def`

 **list of connection between selected energy sectors**

-    Indicates whether there is a coupling between two sector
+    Indicates whether there is a coupling between two sectors

     Properties:
-        - id `es_sector_coupling_list`
+        * id `es_sector_coupling_list`
-        - each element is a list of two interconnected sectors
+        * each element is a list of two interconnected sectors
-        - an empty list means that all sectors are independent
+        * an empty list means that all sectors are independent

 Actions
 ^^^^^^^

-1. The user can select the sector they want to include in their energy system from the `es_sector_avail_list` by clicking on the list item
+1. The user can select the sector they want to include in their energy system model from the `es_sector_avail_list` by clicking on the list item
-2. The user should be able to indicate if two sector are interconnected (could be clicking on greyed-out line connecting sectors visually
+2. The user should be able to indicate if two sectors are interconnected (could be clicking on greyed-out line connecting sectors visually)

 Requirement
 ^^^^^^^^^^^

-1. Any `es_sector_select_list` items has to provide from `es_sector_avail_list`.
+1. Any `es_sector_select_list` item has to be an item of `es_sector_avail_list`.

 Link with other view-components
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^